-A lot of worry comes into the mind of a Taxpayer who just got the bill from an audit, had a return done that showed a balance due, or someone who has not paid or filed in years.
+A lot of worries come into the mind of a Taxpayer who just got the bill from an audit, had a return done that showed a balance due, or someone who has not paid or filed in years.
 When you can’t pay back taxes to the IRS or state, you are not stuck and do have options.

 There are still options when you can’t pay your taxes in full to the Internal Revenue Service, and I will go through the options below:

 Other times, you might not qualify for an Offer in Compromise due to equity in something that exceeds the tax debt, but the IRS still determines you have no ability to pay on the debt.
-In these scenarios, your case could be put into Currently Non Collectable Status.
+In these scenarios, your case could be put into Currently Not Collectible Status.

 A payment plan is sometimes the only option, and significantly changes based on how much you owe.
 The IRS treats the debt differently depending on how much is owed.
 If you owe less than $50,000 there are a lot more payment plan options.
 When you owe over $50,000 the IRS is going to go thoroughly through your financial information to determine what your “ability to pay” is.
 They make this determination partly based on your numbers and partly based on figures called the “Collection Financial Standards.”